AnggaR96s/Reforestation/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!